Thousands demand justice for slain protesters in Sudan

 Justice over those deaths and other killings during crackdowns on anti-Bashir protests has been a key demand of the civilian parties that negotiated the power-sharing deal.

-After the deal a joint military-civilian council was formed, followed by a government of technocrats that was sworn in this week.
+After the deal a joint military-civilian council was formed, followed by a government of technocrats sworn in this week.

-Writing by Aidan Lewis; Editing by Giles Elgood
+Additional reporting by Mohamed Nureldin Abdallah; Writing by Aidan Lewis; Editing by Giles Elgood and Andrew Cawthorne